 With the money I've put aside for new camera gear, a new, reliable, fully automated flash gun was high on my "wants" list, not least because I receive a slowly increasing number of requests to take portrait photographs and cover events.

 My family were very generous at Christmas and for my birthday, by helping me to get some cash together to buy new camera equipment.
 Jo gave me the lens which has been top of my list for some time now, which I discovered whilst looking for more expensive toys: the Nikon 35mm f/1.8 DX.
 This has instantly become my favourite…

 Part 2 in an ongoing series of articles explaining how I am reviewing my photo equipment, how I have considered switching from digital to film photography, and how I choose which camera format to use in future.

 I decided over Christmas that 2011 would be the year that I would finally do something about getting the results I'm looking for in my street photography and candid, social event photography: in short, I would buy a new camera to work in alternation with my D80, which continues to serve me well.

 At work, we needed to buy both a point-and-shoot video camera and a new stills camera, so, on my advice, we bought a new Nikon D90 which can fulfil both requirements.

 Forgive me a moment of extreme geekiness.
 I am over-excited about a new (second-hand) lens I've bought today: the autofocus 50mm f1.8 Nikkor.

 Jo’s become increasingly interested in animal photography and because of the restrictions which her Fuji camera have imposed, she’s been using my D70 with a telephoto lens.
 Sadly, whilst we were out at the animal park in Bern this past weekend, the Fuji gave up the ghost altogether.
 So, time for an upgrade.
-After much to-ing and…
+After much to-ing and fro-ing, and…